LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

 Please refer to the [complete script](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/Estimates3.py)

-Please note that there can be only one request to get the field in get_data call.
-Therefore, for the same field call, but with different parameters, we use another call.
+_Note, that there can be only one request to get the field in get_data call.
+Therefore, for the same field call, but with different parameters, we use another call._

  When we run this script, the result should be: